 The difference between road and trail races

 But first…are there really that many differences between road running and trail running?
-At first glance it might just be the location but dig a little deeper and you’ll soon see that there are many more differences.
+At first glance, it might just be the location but dig a little deeper, and you'll soon see that there are many more differences.

-Road running tends to attract Type A people who are very competitive and numbers driven.
-While trail running attracts a very different crowd.
-These are the people who love the outdoors and run to connect with nature and the world around them.
-They often think of themselves as adventurous, in need of variety and excitement.
-The same kind of people who will surf and rock-climb.
+Road running tends to attract Type A people who are very competitive and numbers-driven.
+While trail running attracts a very different crowd, these are the people who love the outdoors and run to connect with nature and the world around them.
+They often think of themselves as adventurous, in need of variety and excitement — the same kind of people who will surf and rock-climb.
 So, if you are a runner, you should know almost immediately which camp you fall into.

-That’s not to say you can’t cross-over.
-You most certainly can and some would say that’s good to do so.
+That's not to say you can't cross-over.
+You most certainly can, and some would say that's good to do so.
 It can enhance your running technique to try out different styles and may even improve your race times.

 What is The Dipsea Race?

-Since that time in 1904, the Dipsea Race tradition has become one of the most well-known races in the Bay Area and the trail running community at large.
+Since that time in 1904, the Dipsea Race tradition has become one of the most famous races in the Bay Area and the trail running community at large.
 However, this is no ordinary run through the woods.
 Dipsea is a one-of-a-kind race that makes up its own rules.

 Basic Dipsea Trail/Course Outline

 Like every race, knowing the route helps a lot.
 It can make or break your race.
 During training, it's important to simulate the course as much as possible.
 So, if you live in the Bay Area or can come into the city before the race and try it out, you will be much better off on race day.
 However, if this impossible, then you absolutely must train in areas that have hills, steep ascents, and descents and…unlike any other trail race, you must train using stairs.